Home

 During an intense weight training workout the glycogen stored in the muscles and liver is the main energy source.
 For optimal strength and endurance during your workouts it is very important that these glycogen supplies are completely restored before starting a new workout.

 The best moment to replenish exhausted glycogen supplies is during the first 2 hours after the workout.
 Easily digestible food products containing lots of fast absorbing carbohydrates (high glycemic index) are recommended for this purpose.
-During the rest of the day food products with slowly absorbing carbohydrates (low glycemic index) are preferred in order to provide a steady supply of energy to the body and to maintain the glycogen supplies.
+During the rest of the day food products with slowly absorbing carbohydrates (low glycemic index) are preferred in order to provide a steady supply of energy to the body and to maintain the glycogen stores.

 For those of you who like to optimize their carbohydrate intake there are some very handy carbohydrate powders available that can easily be added to protein shakes.